 7 High Profit Furniture Makeovers

 I love refurbishing furniture for a profit.
 It's one of the best feelings, knowing you are keeping it local and out of the landfill.
-Most of these pieces, I get from non-for-profit places like the Habitat For Humanity Restore, Goodwill, and Red Racks.
-Here are some I've sold and what they brought on FB Marketplace.
+Most of these pieces, I get from non-for-profit places like Habitat Restore, Goodwill, and Red Racks.
+Here are some I've sold on FB Marketplace.